Download Printable Version (PDF)

 Extinguishing the Flames

-Sophia wondered whether he was talking about their own abusive father.
+Sophia wondered whether he was talking about their abusive father.
 But then she opened her mouth and yawned.

 The Firstborn and Elizabeth